New England Patriots vs. Atlanta Falcons NFL Week 11 Odds, Plays and Insights for November 18, 2021

 - New England's games this year have gone over the total in five out of 10 opportunities (50%).

-- The Patriots rack up 27.5 points per game, comparable to the 29.2 per outing the Falcons surrender.
+- The Patriots rack up 27.5 points per game, comparable to the 29.2 per contest the Falcons surrender.

-- New England is 2-0 against the spread and 2-0 overall this season when the team scores more than 29.2 points.
+- When New England records more than 29.2 points, it is 2-0 against the spread and 2-0 overall.

-- In games that New England piles up more than 368.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- When New England amasses over 368.3 yards, the team is 2-1 against the spread and 2-1 overall.

-- This year, the Patriots have turned the ball over 14 times, six more than the Falcons' takeaways (8).
+- The Patriots have turned the ball over 14 times this season, six more turnovers than the Falcons have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for New England's matchup with the Falcons.